The Benefits of E-Invoicing (Electronic Invoicing)

 1. Faster payment and improved cash flow

-Upon receiving paper or PDF invoices from the supplier, the buyer has to sort, rout, re-key and submit the invoices for approval.
-This process takes time.
-There is also the possibility of invoices being lost.
+Upon receiving paper or PDF invoices from the supplier, the buyer has to sort, route, rekey, and submit the invoices for approval.
+This process not only takes time but also increases the possibility of losing invoices.

-Conversely, e-invoices are immediately accessible on the buyer’s system and can be routed and approved much faster.
-Consequently, payments are made on time, which in turn improve cash flow.
+Conversely, e-invoices are immediately accessible on the buyer’s system and can be routed and approved much faster, thus ultimately leading to on-time payments and improved cash flow.

 2. Better account reconciliation

-The reconciliation of invoices issued to customers against the payments received is one of the challenges that every supplier faces.
+The reconciliation of invoices issued to customers against the payments received is one of the challenges every supplier faces.
 Customers can combine multiple invoices into one single payment.
-On top of that, such payment amount can be different from the original invoices due to various reasons, such as customers claim deductions due to damaged goods.
+On top of that, such payment amounts might vary from the original invoices, for instance, customers claiming deductions due to damaged goods.

-Consequently, a supplier may issue 5 invoices of $2,000 each and receive a single payment of $9,000, and have to contact the customer’s AP (accounts payable) department to clarify details about the payment.
+A supplier may issue five invoices of $2,000 each but may receive a $9,000 single payment.
+This leads to the need to contact the customer’s Accounts Payable department to clarify payment details.

 3. Reduced costs

 For suppliers, the adoption of e-invoicing helps significantly reduce costs associated with printing, storage, processing, and delivery of paper invoices.
-E-invoicing’s increased accuracy also means fewer customer services calls required.
+Printing and postage can quickly add up for suppliers who deal with a large volume of invoices.

 4. Fewer disputes and rejected invoices